 Substituting OSB in place of regular plywood is a great way to cut costs if you’re building a subfloor yourself.
-OSB (Orient Strand Board) is made up of hundreds of individual fibers that are laminated together to form one single sheet of material the same width, length and thickness of traditional plywood.
+OSB (Orient Strand Board) is made up of hundreds of individual fibers that are laminated together to form one single sheet of material the same width, length, and thickness of traditional plywood.

 Step 1 - Layout and Cut the OSB

-Set up the board on the saw horses and make mark the board with the dry wall square.
+Set up the board on the saw horses and mark the board with the drywall square.
 Then make a straight cut using the circular saw and lay the board in place.
-Next, measure the distance to the mid-point of the floor joist that’s closest to 96 inches directly adjacent to the first board.
+Next, measure the distance to the midpoint of the floor joist that’s closest to 96 inches directly adjacent to the first board.
 Mark a new OSB board and make the cut using the circular saw.
 As you fill in the length of the room with full sheets keep alternating cuts for new runs as you move across the room.

 Step 2 - Install the OSB

-Grab the second cut board and lay it down in place making sure it forms a tight seam against the adjacent board.
-Repeat the installation process using more adhesive and 2 inch screws.
+Grab the second cut board and lay it down in place, making sure it forms a tight seam against the adjacent board.
+Repeat the installation process using more adhesive and two-inch screws.
 Now just fill in each row with full sheets of OSB repeating the steps of applying adhesive and then installing the coarse thread screws.
 When you get to the end of the room and have less than a full board, just measure the distance and make the cut with the circular saw.